Introduction

 Tip

-We highly recommend arranging a meeting with a HashiCorp solution architect shortly after acquiring your license.
-They will offer essential architectural and integration guidance for your project.Additionally, schedule another session within three months to ensure that the transition architecture and migration plans remain clear and unimpeded.
+We highly recommend arranging a meeting with a HashiCorp solution architect soon after acquiring your license.
+They offer essential architectural and integration guidance for your project.Schedule another session within three months to ensure that the transition architecture and migration plans remain clear and unimpeded.

 Regular meetings with your HashiCorp solution engineer throughout the project and into production are also advised to continually enhance business value.